 A.4 VEPP Inc. is the counterparty to the Standard Offer Program Contracts in its role as “Standard Offer Program Facilitator” under the Standard Offer Program.
 This is similar to our duties as “Purchasing Agent” in the 4.100 Program where we are the counterparty to the 4.100 long-term purchase power contracts.

 The Purchasing Agent, and now Standard Offer Program Facilitator role, arises from how Vermont has delivered power to its residents since rural electrification.
 Vermont has had as many as 24 utility companies providing electric service to the state’s electric customers.
 Despite recent consolidation, there are still 17 electric distribution companies in the state.
 Many of these utilities are small municipal utilities with relatively small customer bases.
 The “Purchasing Agent” role solved Vermont’s challenge in promoting renewable energy development in locations served by these small utilities.
-If a relatively large renewable energy project were to locate in the service territory of one of the small utilities, the output from the renewable energy project would comprise a large portion of that utility’s purchased power.
-The relatively large cost of the purchased power from the project would not only have a significant effect on ratepayer costs but would also impact the financability of the project.
+If a relatively large renewable energy plant were to locate in the service territory of one of the small utilities, the output from the renewable energy plant would comprise a large portion of that utility’s purchased power.
+The relatively large cost of the purchased power from the plant would not only have a significant effect on ratepayer costs, but would also impact the financability of the plant.

 Under the Purchasing Agent/Standard Offer Program Facilitator arrangement, the small utilities receive only a small amount of power from Vermont’s renewable energy programs while the larger utilities receive a larger amount of the renewable energy.
 Vermont’s renewable energy programs ensure that all electric customers receive a share of the renewable energy produced by in-state generators on a pro-rata basis for the ratepayer’s electric use.
 The “Purchasing Agent” aggregates all the renewable power produced by these in-state generators and distributes the power, and the costs of that power, on a pro-rata basis to the utilities.
 VEPP, Inc. performs the same role in the Standard Offer Program in its capacity as the Standard Offer Program Facilitator.